Trip Report by Darren Edwards – January 2017

 If you are undertaking the Overland Track in its entirety you would continue past Narcissus Hut and continue through the rainforest around the western shores of Lake St Clair to Cynthia Bay.
 Eight days was enough so we were catching the Ferry.

 As we intended to catch the ferry down Lake St Clair, we had to first confirm our ferry booking using the hut radio.
 I would suggest planning to arrive at the hut to confirm your booking early as I had made our booking months before but like many others it had not been recorded.
 Our ferry was not departing until around 3:45 so we had around three hours to kill.
 Perfect time for me to wash my boots and stinky socks and hang them and the tent out to dry, as we needed to sleep in it for one more night.

 Getting ready for our departure, we headed down to the Jetty where we FINALLY took off our packs and boots and celebrated the achievement!
 Now all we had to do is sit back and relax and enjoy the views along the shores of Australia’s deepest freshwater lake.

 On arrival at Cynthia Bay, we signed out to de-register our walk, confirmed our campsite, booked a table at the restaurant for a mighty feast then headed off to the showers for a well-deserved pamper under the only hot water we had seen for over a week.
 Ahhhhhhhhhhh.

 Eight days on the trail was not as difficult as I had imagined.
 Our legs weren’t sore, our packs were no longer heavy, we still had enough food, and the weather was nowhere near as dreadful as the forecasts predicted.
 I was sad that this was our last day but also relieved that I would not have to step on a muddy trail, at least not until my next hike.
 The entire experience was a lot easier and more exhilarating than I had anticipated.
-I would highly recommend this trek to anyone.
+I highly recommend this trek to anyone.